patchgreen99/Evacuation_JavaSwing/README.md

 'java main <doorSize> <noEvacuees> <speed>'

 Values take the following ranges
-<doorSize> range[30-500] average evacuee size is 15 so door must take a larger value, average single door size is 30, average emergency door size 60
+<doorSize> in range [30 - 400] average evacuee size is 15 so door must take a larger value, average single door size is 30, average emergency door size 60
-<noEvacuees> range[0 - 1000] room is 500 pixels and evacuee is 15 so the room can take 33 x 33 evacuees maximum
+<noEvacuees> in range [0 - 500] room is 500 pixels and evacuee is 15 plus a personal space
-<speed> range[1 - 5] the simulation is set to real time, a walk would be 1 or 2 , a jog would be 3 and a run 4 or 5
+<speed> in range [1 - 5] the simulation is set to real time, a walk would be 1 , a paniced exit will takes speeds 2 - 5.
+With a room filled to more than half its capacity an exit speed would never be larger than 2

 to run the simulation faster remove the sleep method on line 44 in 'EvacuationPanel.java' and set frame show to false on line 31 in 'Main.java'